Kinoma/KPR-examples/README.md

 <x-app-info id="menubutton.example.kinoma.marvell.com"><span class="uiSample mobileSample"></span></x-app-info>

-This example demonstrates how to use a mobile framework menu button.
-The menu button displays the currently selected item in an active label.
-When tapped a modal menu of choices is displayed.
+This example demonstrates how to use a MobileFramework menu button.
+The menu button displays the currently-selected item in an active label.
+When tapped, a modal menu of choices is displayed.
 The newly selected item is returned to the caller using a handler.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***